 A library was added towards the latter part of 1943, which comprised of general reading matter and reference materials which reflected the trades and hobbies of the school.

-During the subsequent years since the opening, much work was carried out on the site, including the adaption of the cottages for staff accommodation, the extension and levelling of the sports field, construction of garages, a gymnasium, a Cadet Force Training Headquarters, a Building Dept. Workshop, and in 1957, an outdoor swimming pool was built.
+During the subsequent years since its opening, much work was carried out on the site, including the adaption of cottages for staff accommodation, the extension and levelling of the sports field, the construction of garages, building a gymnasium, a Cadet Force Training Headquarters, a Building Dept. Workshop, and in 1957, an outdoor swimming pool was built.

-The majority of the work, including the excavation of the ground, the surfacing tiles and surround, was carried out by the boys of the building department, with assistance from the other groups under the direction of their instructors.
+The majority of the work, including the excavation of the ground, the surfacing tiles and the surround, was carried out by the boys of the building department, with assistance from the other school groups, under the direction of their instructors.

-Bryn Estyn, as an institution, operated quietly and almost invisibly within the Wrexham community, attracting very little outside attention, except for some incidences of vandalism in the local community by the boys, and some disciplinary disputes among the staff.
+Bryn Estyn School, as an institution, operated quietly and almost invisibly within the Wrexham community, attracting very little outside attention, except for some incidences of vandalism in the local community by the boys, and some disciplinary disputes among the staff.

 David Ursull however, was suspended in 1972, subsequently replaced by Peter Burton, aged 39, who along with his 37-year-old wife Marie, Andrew David, their 7-year-old son and the Bryn Estyn deputy, were tragically killed in an road traffic accident near Crewe, Cheshire in November 1972.

 Bryn Estyn School had remained the responsibility of the Home Office until the 1st of October 1973, when it became a local authority “Community Home’ with education on the premises.